Overview

 Weather

 The daytime high temperatures are usually in the range of 70 to 100 degrees F. The day is likely to be humid.
-During midday hours, significant periods of direct sunlight may be unavoidable.
+During midday hours, significant periods of direct sunlight will be unavoidable.
 Please bring lots of fluids and salts.
-In the weeks before the race, heat training or midday running will improve your results.
+In the weeks before the race, heat training or midday running will likely improve your results.

 During the morning, late afternoon, and evening, the trees make it shady.
 At night, the temperature generally drops about 20 to 40 degrees Fahrenheit from what it was during the day.
 Clear nights will be cooler than cloudy ones.